bouwe77/bouwe77.github.io/content/blog/elm-rendering-html/elm-rendering-html.md

         ]
 ```

 In the second (children) array argument, `div` not only receives the `"Hello, "` text, but also another element function for a bold text, the `b` function we've imported from `Html`.
-The `b` element also has an empty list for its attributes, but the child is the `"World"` text.
+The `b` element also has an empty list for its attributes, and a child for the `"World"` text.

 > Note the indentation of the code, this is how you should indent Elm code.
 Personally I really have to get used to this, so for now I let my editor do the formatting, also because incorrect formatting gives compilation errors.
 You could use VS Code, or an online editor such as [Elm Editor](https://elm-editor.com) to do this for you.